NFL'S Darnerien McCants Scores Big With Hit Single On Hittin' It Like It's Hot! Which Celebrates Its Release Party | ||||

 Photo: No Judgments.

-e original B&W print presents.
+Binga: I usually take cues from the energy that the original B&W print presents.
 Many times my own personal moods dictates the colors I use.
 I find that method helps to keep me true to the piece…Then of course when you are doing a period piece it works best for me to start by sepia toning the print…Soaking fiber based paper in steamed tea.

 Hansen: I love Black and White based colored paintings.
 I also love the simple and elegant romance you captured in your painting ‘THE KISS’.
 Have you done a series of paintings/photos in this style?